 - Pertussis (whooping cough)

-  The vaccine is approved by Health Canada and is provided free as part of

-  your child’s routine immunizations.
-Call your health care provider to make
+The vaccine is approved by Health Canada and is free as part of your child’s routine immunizations.
+Call your health care provider to make an appointment.

-  an appointment.

 Who should get the Tdap vaccine?

 The tetanus, diphtheria, pertussis (Tdap) vaccine is offered to all students in grade 9.
 This is a booster dose for children immunized against these diseases at a younger age.
 The booster dose strengthens or boosts the immune system to give better protection against these diseases.
 Children who received a booster dose of Tdap vaccine on or after their 10th birthday do not need a dose in grade 9.

 The Tdap vaccine is recommended and provided free to pregnant people in every pregnancy.
 The vaccine should be given at 27-32 weeks of pregnancy regardless of previous Tdap immunization history but may be given as early as 13 weeks and up until delivery.

 Children 7 years of age and older and adults who have not been fully immunized or whose immunization history is unknown can also get the vaccine.

 A booster dose of the Tdap vaccine is recommended, but not provided free, for adults who were immunized in childhood.
 Adults who want to get the vaccine can buy it at most pharmacies and travel clinics.

 It is important to keep a record of all immunizations received.